sanketpr/kid_buck/Readme.md

 - **Chargeback without prior dispute**
   `chargeback` actions can be executed even if the associated transaction was never disputed, which breaks the intended flow of `dispute → chargeback`.

+- **Synchronous processing limits concurrency**
+  The current implementation processes each transaction sequentially, which can be limiting for responsiveness and scalability—especially when integrated with streaming systems like NATS.
+Refactoring to use `async` functions and Rust's `tokio` runtime would allow concurrent transaction handling, better I/O responsiveness, and improved throughput in real-time environments.

 - **Transaction ID duplication**
   The system assumes the transaction ids are not duplicated and does not enforce uniqueness for `tx` IDs.
 This means multiple transactions may share the same ID, which could lead to ambiguity and logic conflicts.